 Introduction to RabbitMQ and its achievements.

 In an architecture focused on microservices, two of its main key concepts are: scalability and resilience.
-Usually has the necessity to have a communication between microservices in some way, either to request resources or based on Event Driven.
+Usually, the necessity is to have a communication between microservices in some way, either to request resources or based on Event Driven.
 So, how we can do that without affecting directly the resilience?

-This article is the first of an serie that I intent to do about the forms of communication between microservices.
+This article is the first of an series that I intent to do about the forms of communication between microservices.